-If you’d rather turn your blog into a website, with a static homepage that people will land on every time they arrive, it’s easily done.
+You can easily turn your blog into a website, with a static homepage that people will land on every time they arrive.
 Combine a homepage with other static pages and some custom menus to help visitors navigate, and before you can say “Told you so!” you’ve got a website.

 Create your homepage

-And when you go to your web address, you should now see your new homepage rather than blog posts.
+Now, when you go to your web address, you’ll see your new homepage rather than blog posts.
 Granted, you’re looking at either a blank page or some placeholder text, but still!
 You’ve built a website.
 Kudos.

 Make your homepage beautiful

-- Create a gallery, single full-width image, or slideshow to show off some of your best work, which you learned all about in Get Flashy.
+- Create a gallery, single full-width image, or slideshow to show off some of your best work.
+We cover this in Get Flashy.

 - Create a welcome message and linked list of your favorite posts.